OWASP/owasp-mastg/Document/0x05b-Basic-Security_Testing.md

 Note that even if this method is quite simple its major drawback is that you have to apply this operation for each application you want to evaluate which is additional overhead for testing.

 > Bear in mind that if the app you are testing has additional hardening measures, like verification of the app signature you might not be able to start the app anymore.
-As part of the repackaging you will sign the app with your own key and therefore the signature changes which will result in triggering such checks that might lead to immediate termination of the app.
+As part of the repackaging you will sign the app with your own key and therefore the signature changes will result in triggering such checks that might lead to immediate termination of the app.
 You would need to identify and disable such checks either by patching them during repackaging of the app or dynamic instrumentation through Frida.

 There is a python script available that automates the steps described above called [Android-CertKiller](https://github.com/51j0/Android-CertKiller "Android-CertKiller").
 This Python script can extract the APK from an installed Android app, decompile it, make it debuggable, add a new network security config that allows user certificates, builds and signs the new APK and installs the new APK with the SSL Bypass.
 The last step, [installing the app might fail](https://github.com/51j0/Android-CertKiller/issues "APK not installing"), due to a bug at the moment.